Brain Tumors in Children

 and the heart beat.
 Many of the cranial nerves start in the brain stem.
 The cranial

-nerves carry messages from different parts of the body to the brain
+nerves carry messages between different parts of the upper body to the brain.
+These

 Brain tumors start in the cells of the brain.
 They can be either of the below:

-- Benign.
-This kind of tumor doesn’t contain cancer cells.
-In most cases, once a benign tumor
+Benign.
+This kind of tumor is not cancer.
+In most cases, once a benign tumor is removed, it

-is removed, it doesn’t grow back.
-Most benign brain tumors don’t grow into nearby
+doesn’t grow back.
+Most benign brain tumors don’t grow into nearby tissue.
+These tumors

-tissue.
-These tumors can cause symptoms depending on their size and location in the
+can cause symptoms depending on how big they are and where they are in the brain.

-Brain tumors can occur at any age.
-Brain tumors that occur in infants and children
+Brain tumors can happen at any age.
+Brain tumors in infants and children are very

 The most common type of brain tumor is a glioma.
-Gliomas begin from glial cells, which make up the supportive tissue of the brain.
+Gliomas start in glial cells, which make up the tissue that supports the brain.

 There are different types of glioma:

-- Astrocytoma.
-This type of tumor forms from astrocytes, a type of glial cells.
-It is the most common
+Astrocytoma.
+This type of tumor starts in glial cells called astrocytes.
+It's the most common

 brain tumor in children.
-It is grows most often in the cerebellum.
+It can start anywhere in the brain or spinal cord.

-- Oligodendroglioma.
-This tumor grows in the cells that make the fatty covering of nerve cells called oligodendrocytes.
+Oligodendroglioma.
+This tumor grows in the cells called oligodendrocytes.
+They make the fatty covering

-- Ependymoma.
-This usually grows in the lining of the ventricles that hold cerebrospinal fluid (CSF), or
+Ependymoma.
+This tumor grows in the lining of the ventricles that hold cerebrospinal fluid (CSF), or

 in the spinal cord.
-In children, they are usually near the cerebellum.
-They often
+In children, they're most often near the cerebellum.
+They can

 block the flow of the CSF, the fluid that surrounds the brain and spinal cord.
 This may